Vivekanand-R/AI-Product-Framework/README.md

-## **Towards a Knowledge Framework for Enterprise Leadership – Executive Education**
+## **"Towards" a Knowledge Framework for Enterprise Leadership – Executive Education**

 **Vision**: To advance by building a solid knowledge framework, leveraging continuous learning, and making a lasting impact on enterprise growth.
-Goal is to build the strong *Foundation of knowledge*, growth, create value, drive strategy, and *empower others to excel*.
+Goal is to build the strong "Foundations of knowledge", growth, create value, drive strategy, and "empower others to excel".

 <img width="697" height="512" alt="image" src="https://github.com/user-attachments/assets/7f0619b6-dc13-4bbc-84bf-14269331b3ee" />